docker-hy/docker-hy.github.io/pages/part1/section-1.md

 "Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers." - [from Wikipedia](https://en.wikipedia.org/wiki/Docker_(software)).

 So stripping the jargon we get two definitions:
-  1. Docker is set of tools to deliver software in containers.
+  1. Docker is a set of tools to deliver software in containers.
   2. Containers are packages of software.

 ![]({{ "/images/1/container.png" | absolute_url }})